cooper/ferret/doc/Keywords.md

 stop
 ```

-Cancels all remaining callbacks for this event call.
-This does not affect any
+Stops the propagation of the event and cancels all remaining callbacks for this
-future calls, only the current one.
-Also note that it does not emulate a
+particular call.

-function return; any statements below it will still execute unless it is
+This does not affect any future calls, only the current one.
+Also note that it
-followed by an explicit `return` statement. `stop` cannot fail, as if there are
+does not emulate a function return; any statements below it will still execute
-no pending callbacks, it has no effect and raises no error or warning.
+unless it is followed by an explicit `return` statement.

 ```
 # on INT, ask "are you sure?"